Insider’s perspective

 advancement—the pharmacist individual role and/or types of clinical services provided.

-A respondent from Kansas provided the following information, “Opportunity for advancement depends on
+A respondent from Kansas provided the following information, “Opportunity for advancement depends on the

 person, if you are willing to expand your knowledge as you go.
-Obtain certificates such as
+Obtain certificates such as medication

 therapy management (MTM) services, immunizations, and diabetes care.
-Many employers are willing to
+Many employers are willing to train

 the right person, rather than hire someone with experience that does not fit well with the team or